sxiii/bank-of-ideas/software/fight-fake-science.md

 * maybe you had an argue-bet with your friend but never got a chance for safe betting?

 If the answer is yes, you'd probably struggle to bring him to common grounds: science & discussion.
 People tend to believe in crazy things.
-The more crazy thing is, the more people might believe it.
+Sometimes even the more crazy thing is, the more people believe it.

 Information technologies gives us power to spread information, no matter how serious, true or fake it is.